-Torsion of the omentum is difficult to clinically diagnose preoperatively.
+Torsion of the omentum is difficult to diagnose clinically in the preoperative setting.
 Accurate preoperative diagnosis was reported in the range of 0.6-4.8%.
 In a report from Greece, for example, a 14-year-old boy who was admitted to the hospital for acute appendicitis was found during surgery to be suffering from omental torsion on the long axis.

-This right-sided acute pain and rebound tenderness is often mistaken for acute appendicitis, acute cholecystitis, or twisted ovarian cysts.
+This right-side acute pain with rebound tenderness is often mistaken for acute appendicitis, acute cholecystitis, or twisted ovarian cysts.
 At laparotomy, the finding of free serosanguineous fluid in association with a normal appendix, gallbladder, or pelvic organs should alert the surgeon to the possibility of omental torsion.

-CBC counts may reveal moderate leukocytosis, which occurs in two thirds of cases.
+A complete blood count (CBC) may reveal moderate leukocytosis, which occurs in two thirds of cases of omental torsion.

-CT scanning may show a concentric distribution of fibrous and fatty folds converging radially toward the torsion.[7, 8] Ultrasonography, on the other hand, may show a complex mass and mixture of solid material and hypoechoic zones.
+CT may show a concentric distribution of fibrous and fatty folds converging radially toward the torsion.[9, 10] Ultrasonography, on the other hand, may show a complex mass and mixture of solid material and hypoechoic zones.

-Laparoscopy is a safe diagnostic and therapeutic modality.[9, 10] In a report from Italy, for example, ultrasonographic and radiologic findings in 3 patients who presented with acute abdominal symptoms were unclear, prompting the use of diagnostic laparoscopy.
+Laparoscopy is a safe diagnostic and therapeutic modality.[11, 12] In a report from Italy, for example, ultrasonographic and radiologic findings in three patients who presented with acute abdominal symptoms were unclear, prompting the use of diagnostic laparoscopy.
 Because laparoscopic examination allowed exploration of the entire peritoneal cavity, an accurate diagnosis of omental torsion, and laparoscopic resection of necrotic omentum, was achieved in each patient, according to the report.

 Consider omental torsion if preoperatively diagnosed acute appendicitis is not found and if the gallbladder and ovaries reveal no disease.
 In addition, the presence of serosanguineous fluid in the peritoneal cavity mandates inspection of the omentum to exclude torsion.